curioustechizen/fragment-state-save-restore-deep-dive/README.md

   5. Press the Android Back button to return to the list screen

 We expect that the items and choices from Step 2 are remembered.

+The tag [use-case-3-solution](https://github.com/curioustechizen/blog-fragment-state-save-restore/tree/use-case-3-solution) shows how to split up your `onCreateView` method and move the state retrieval code to `onCreate`.
+The command to use is `git checkout use-case-3-solution`.

+**Bonus**: The tag [use-case-3-solution-debuglog](https://github.com/curioustechizen/blog-fragment-state-save-restore/tree/use-case-3-solution-debuglog) adds debug logging so that you can clearly see what life cycle methods are called when a device is rotated and the fragment is on the back stack.
+Use `git checkout use-case-3-solution-debuglog`.